Zero Gravity

 Training

-Blue Origin Astronauten Training
+Blue Origin Astronauts Training

 Astronaut training at Blue Origin for the New Shepard missions typically lasts two days and is intensive, designed to prepare participants for suborbital flight.
 It includes theoretical instruction, safety drills (such as quickly donning the five-point harness and maneuvering within the capsule), and simulations in a capsule trainer and on the launch pad to practice all phases of flight, from evacuation to weightlessness, allowing astronauts to focus on acceleration and the view.